How to Record a Standout Video Introduction: 6 handy tips to create the best first impression

 • Record more than once if needed until you’re happy with it

-• Stay positive - calm, authentic videos often work better than “perfect” ones
+• Stay positive.
+Calm, authentic videos often work better than “perfect” ones

 Think of it like a warm-up before a big sales pitch.
 With a little practice, you’ll feel more at ease and it will show.